Should you buy a filament dryer for your 3D printer?

 (Image credit: Future / Creality / SUNLU)

-If you’ve ever run into recurring problems with your 3D printer, or more specifically your material spools – then chances are that your filament might be too damp for projects.
+If you’ve ever run into recurring problems with your 3D printer, or more specifically, your material spools – then chances are that your filament might be too damp for your printing projects.
 This can cause errors such as stringing, poor-quality surfaces, fragile models, rough edges, and even bubbles in your prints.
 But what can you do about it?

 Even if you own one of the best 3D printers, I’m willing to bet that at one point or another, you’ll have experienced wet filament issues.
-To fix your printer problems, it's a good idea to invest in a filament dryer.
-It wasn’t until I got hands-on with the new Anycubic Kobra S1 Combo that I realised what a big difference a filament dryer (like the ACE Pro chamber included with the S1) can make to your material quality.
+To fix or prevent this, it's a good idea to invest in a standalone filament dryer, and they're not as expensive as you might think (with some options under $50 / £50).

 Thank you for reading 5 articles this month* Join now for unlimited access